KoleckOLP/yt-dl_portable/python/share/doc/yt_dlp/README.txt

     instead of simply using larger bitrate.
 Furthermore, you can now specify the sort order using -S. This allows for much easier format selection than what is possible by simply using --format (examples)

--   MERGED WITH YOUTUBE-DL COMMIT/379F52A: (v2021.06.06) You get all the latest features and patches of youtube-dl in addition to all the features of youtube-dlc

 -   MERGED WITH ANIMELOVER1984/YOUTUBE-DL: You get most of the features and improvements from animelover1984/youtube-dl including